Building A Design System At A Prop Tech Startup

 Buy in, collaboration and reviews

-Team heads were made aware of the current pain points and the anticipated benefits of building a design system.
-As a startup with limited engineering resources, it was important that the design system we built could be implemented by the resources on our engineering team.
-To ensure this and inspire a sense of co-ownership throughout the entire process, we involved engineering into the conversation early on so they could pitch in on what could be implemented effectively.
-We arrived at decisions collectively and aligned on details such as component design, documentation, and tools.
-In addition to weekly reviews, we communicated frequently via Slack where we posted design system updates and requests for asynchronous feedback.
-These practices allowed us to collect everyone’s perspective and bridged the gap between design and engineering.
+Internal stakeholders were made aware of the current pain points and the anticipated benefits of building a design system.
+I involved engineering in the process early on to inspire a sense of co-ownership and ensure that the design system built could be implemented by the resources on the engineering team.
+This was achieved by collectively arriving at decisions and aligning on details such as component design, documentation, and tools.
+The team communicated frequently via Slack, which allowed us to collect everyone’s perspective and bridge the gap between design and engineering.

 Building the Perch Design System

 I focused on creating a comprehensive design system that would include common linguistic, principles, and tools to help build products in a consistent and coherent manner.
 This was particularly important for the junior designers on the team who were struggling with a lack of process and understanding of what makes design great at Perch.